 - Work out what is owed on utilities such as water, rates, electricity, telephone etc and bring payment up to date.

 - Arrange to change any utilities in joint names into the name of the party who will be responsible in future.

 The above is a brief list of matters that will need to be attended to after separation.
 It is always important to seek expert legal advice from a Family Law Specialist Lawyer.
-For more information, call Michelle Meares, Family Law Lawyer and Mediator on 4324 7699.
+For more information, call Amelia Cox, Family Law Lawyer and Mediator on 4324 7699.